Seasawher/mathlib4-help/docs/attributes.md

 with `set_option ... in`) makes `dsimp` treat them like `@[defeq]` theorems, which provides a local backwards-compatibility escape hatch for proofs broken by the stricter inference.

+## bareiss_ext
+ adds a computation model to the Bareiss elimination

 ## bitvec_to_nat
  simp lemmas converting `BitVec` goals to `Nat` goals